-- 1. is not commercial advertising but, rather, has as its principal purpose the promotion of a civic event, public service announcement, holiday decoration, or similar community interests: - 2. complies with all applicable codes and officially adopted city policies; and - 3. does not, in the judgment of the street director, present a traffic or safety hazard.
+- is not commercial advertising but, rather, has as its principal purpose the promotion of a civic event, public service announcement, holiday decoration, or similar community interests; - 2. has been approved by the arts commission; - 3.2. complies with all applicable codes and officially adopted city policies; and - 4.3. does not, in the judgment of the street director, present a traffic hazard.

-SMC 17C.240.250 Electronic message Center Signs
+SMC 17C.240.240 Electronic message Center Signs